project-origin/documentation/architecture.md

 ### tech_type and fuel_type

 Based on the work from <a href="https://www.aib-net.org/sites/default/files/assets/eecs/facts-sheets/AIB-2019-EECSFS-05%20EECS%20Rules%20Fact%20Sheet%2005%20-%20Types%20of%20Energy%20Inputs%20and%20Technologies%20-%20Release%207.7%20v5.pdf">AIB (Association of Issuing Bodies) fact 5</a> on technology and fuel codes, we use their codes to deduce the underlaying technology of a production meter when issuing GGOs.
 These are the same codes used in the current GO system.
-Their technology- and fuel-codes are already an established standard and is a verbose way to describe the origin of the electricity.
+Their technology- and fuel-codes are already an established standard and is a verbose way of describing the origin of the electricity.

 Each GGO has a tech_type and fuel_type field appended to them: